zhushangs/FoodMap/README.md

 # FoodMap
-  This webiste shows picutres of restaurants from NYC
+  This webiste shows pictures of fodd from NYC restaurants

 ## WhereToEAT
   Some pictures are taken by me, and some from yelp